-Since the end of February start of March, I have been keeping pretty busy with school events.
-First, was Read Across America Week.
-Then I had a Family STEAM Night at Rosemary Elementary.
-Next, I have another school event at CMS.
+Since last school year, I have been keeping pretty busy with school events.
+There was Read Across America Week.
+I had two Family STEAM Nights at Rosemary Elementary.
+Several local author visits to classrooms, then I finished off the school year with a goodbye event to Campbell Middle School.

-After these have finished up, I have a return Pearl Zanker, and then potentially a new school district to work with in my area.
-I’m super excited about the possibility to work with a new group of students.
+I am super excited to meet this week with new schools and districts a have the possibility to work with new students.
 Don’t get me wrong.
 I love watching the students grow in knowledge over the years, and being able to have a share in this is exceptionally rewarding.

 What have these visits taught me?
 It’s more just a visit.
 These workshops help reach the children on a different level.
 Sparking something inside them that otherwise might not have been awoken.
 It’s also a great way to help parents have an active role with their kids.